k9w/instructions/tmux-multitask-keep-stuff-running.md

 # Tmux: multitask, keep stuff running

-tmux (Terminal Multiplexer) is a shell app that lets you have multiple command line windows and tabs open at a time.
-The two biggest reasons why you should use tmux:
+[tmux(1)](https://man.openbsd.org/tmux), or Terminal Multiplexer, is a shell app that lets you have multiple command line windows and tabs open at a time. tmux lets you:

 - Save your place and come back to it next time